JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes and pick the map one?

 NS: there is a vertical row of icons
-NS: and you picj the one wich is a red circles with somethign on "maybe a sphere"
+NS: and you pick the one which is a red circles with something on "maybe a sphere"

 JR: yes i think it is a map :)

 NS: So it look like my picture
 NS: yes
 NS: so that is where one controls textures
-NS: Now to associcate the image with the shader
+NS: Now to associate the image with the shader

 JR: ok